 The master plan prioritizes already disturbed land for the development of Carolina North; this area is adjacent to existing natural areas including the Carolina North Forest.
-The plan takes advantage of this relationship by building landscapes that connect the existing natural areas and reach into the developed area of the campus; these are referred to as Working Landscapes.
+The plan takes advantage of this relationship by building landscapes that connect the existing natural areas with the developed area of the campus.